atxwang/atxwang.github.io/_posts/recent events.md

 **to the ones who walk away**

-be swift resolute proud let immovable strides carry you past poppy fields past fig trees past kite-filled skies clear save for terrifying rain families have learned to fear past border walls
+be swift resolute proud let immovable strides carry you past poppy fields past fig trees past skies which once were kite-filled but now the terrifying rain falls

 past gilded gates guarding them from a child